tcdi/plrust/doc/src/dynamic-function-calling.md

 HINT:  Could not choose a best candidate function.
 You might need to add explicit type casts.
 ```

-As you can see, even Postgres can't figure out which `debug_format_args` function to call as it doesn't know the intented
+As you can see, even Postgres can't figure out which `debug_format_args` function to call as it doesn't know the intended
 type of the second `NULL` argument.
 We can tell it, of course:

 ```sql